Exploring Narrative Medicine: A Personal Perspective

 • music, songs, lyrics, melodies, compositions, concerts

 The objective is to immerse yourself in one of these “texts” in the humanities to connect with the human experience.
 Even if it's the human experience of another, their expression can still touch us.
-When we pay attention to the place we are touched or the reflection that arises, we learn something new about ourselves.
-It takes what might be very academic to the very personal.

 Start by engaging with a piece of art now.
 It could be a photograph, a picture, or an object that is currently in your view when you look up from the screen.
 Perhaps a quote that you have identified has meaning for you or the first book that captures your attention, shelved or stacked nearby.
 Approach this object or these words with a curious mind: